Waste & recycling centres

 The Kempsey Waste Management Centre on Crescent Head Road takes household, commercial, industrial, building and demolition waste.

-The three waste transfer stations at South West Rocks, Stuarts Point and Bellbrook take household waste only.
+The three waste transfer stations at South West Rocks, Stuarts Point and Bellbrook take household waste (including materials which can be recycled) only.

 You can view the locations and opening hours of your nearest centre below.

 For fees, read Council’s Schedule of Fees and Charges(PDF, 2MB)

 The Mobile Community Recycling Centre is no longer in operation.
 The trailers last visit was September 27 2022.

 Residents can continue to recycle their problem household wastes such as oils, e-waste and batteries for free at their local waste facility.
 To check what you can drop off for free please visit www.ksc.pub/recycle.